-An external render certified by NSAI Agrément for use onto EPS for new build which meets the requirements of Section 3 and 4 of this Certificate is applied to the external polystyrene insulation of the Amvic ICF System.
-Before this can proceed, the fire barriers must be fitted opposite all separating walls and floors (see Section 4.1.1).
+The Pariso Mince external render is applied to the external polystyrene insulation of the Altherm ICF System.
+Before this can proceed, the fire barriers must be fitted opposite all party walls (see Clause 4.1.1).
 A standard external render system consists of the following:

-- Fibre reinforced first basecoat layer consisting of high polymer modified cement product; - Reinforcing mesh consisting of alkali resistant glass fibre mesh, 160g/m2; - Fibre reinforced second basecoat layer consisting of high polymer modified cement based product; - Primer consisting of topcoat primer. - Render topcoat finish consisting of silicone topcoat, available in a variety of colours and grain sizes up to 3mm. - Ancillary items such as PVC beads, fixings and mineral wool fire stops.
+- Fibre reinforced first basecoat layer consisting of high polymer modified cement product, generally 6 to 8mm thick; - Reinforcing mesh consisting of alkali resistant glass fibre mesh, 160g/m2; - Fibre reinforced second basecoat layer consisting of high polymer modified cement based product, generally 4 to 6mm thick (a total minimum thickness of 12mm of applied render must be achieved in all areas). - Primer consisting of topcoat primer. - Render topcoat finish, available in a variety of colours and grain sizes up to 3mm. - Ancillary items such as PVC beads, fixings and mineral wool fire stops.